ckelly38/gamesrulessetuplist/README.md

 ### Game Setup Page
 The Setup page lets you view how the game is supposed to look like when it is played to give you an idea.

+### New Game Page
+The New Game page lets you add a game to the server.

 ### NAVBAR Usage
 If you click the links above, in the NavBar, then it will load information for ALL of the games.